Valhalla Brewing

 At the 2021 Australian International Beer Awards – the largest of their kind in the world – Scott was called to the stage not once but twice.
 First, Obsidian took out the trophy for Best Stout or Porter, before he returned towards the end of the evening to pick up the Champion Gypsy Brewer Award.

 It’s likely he’ll look back at 2022 as a more significant one for Valhalla, however, as that was the year they found what they’d been looking for: a site in which they could build a brewery and venue.
-And what a site they landed; by the middle of 2023, you’ll be able to visit them at North Geelong’s Federal Woollen Mills precinct.
+And what a site they landed: a heritage building that forms part of North Geelong’s Federal Woollen Mills precinct.

-They’re building a 200-capacity venue in which you’ll be able to drink beers brewed right there on a 15-hectolitre brewery.
-The CBD bar will live on, but this will become Valhalla’s spiritual home – and give them the chance to put out more beers.
+Inside their space, they've created a 200-capacity venue in which you can drink beers brewed right there on a 15-hectolitre brewery.
+The CBD bar lives on, but this is Valhalla’s spiritual home – and gives them the chance to put out more beers.

 James Smith